Cancy-988/Real-Time-Student-Productivity-Prediction-System-Using-Machine-Learning/README.md

 📁 All charts are stored inside the charts/ folder

 The complete set of visualization files can be found in the charts directory of this repository.

+📌 Model, Prediction & Recommendation System (Today’s Work)

+This section contains all the work completed today, focused on building the machine learning model, creating a user-input prediction system, and generating personalized habit recommendations for students.

+✅ 1.
+Model Training (Decision Tree Regressor)

+Today, I implemented the machine learning part of the project.
+Three models were tested earlier (Linear Regression, KNN, and Decision Tree), and after evaluation, the Decision Tree Regressor performed the best based on:

+R² Score

+MAE (Mean Absolute Error)

+RMSE (Root Mean Squared Error)

+The Decision Tree model captures non-linear relationships between habits and productivity, making it the best fit for this dataset.

+✅ 2.
+Prediction Function

+A custom prediction function was created which takes the student’s daily lifestyle inputs and predicts their Productivity Score.

+The function:

+Accepts input values

+Creates a structured DataFrame

+Uses the trained model to generate a productivity score

+Displays the final output

+This allows the model to be used in real time by teachers or students.

+✅ 3.
+User Input System (Interactive)

+An interactive system was added where the user enters:

+Sleep hours

+Sleep quality

+Study hours

+Mood level

+Stress level

+Screen time

+Exercise

+Water intake

+Steps walked

+Social media usage

+Caffeine intake

+After entering values, the model immediately predicts the student’s productivity for the day.

+✅ 4.
+Personalized Habit Recommendation Engine

+A recommendation system was developed to help students improve their productivity based on their lifestyle data.

+The system analyzes:

+Sleep patterns

+Screen time

+Stress levels

+Exercise activity

+Water intake

+Study routine

+Steps walked

+Mood & energy levels

+Caffeine usage

+Based on these values and the predicted productivity score, it provides personalized suggestions, such as:

+Improve sleep to 7–8 hours

+Reduce screen time

+Practice Pomodoro study technique

+Increase hydration

+Add daily exercise

+Reduce caffeine intake

+Lower stress through short breaks or relaxation

+This makes the project practical and actionable.

+✅ 5.
+Final Output Example

+After entering daily lifestyle information, the user receives:

+📌 Predicted Productivity Score

+A numeric score based on habits.

+📌 Personalized Recommendations

+A list of clear suggestions to improve productivity.

+This turns the project from just a prediction model into a habit-improvement tool.